Trinity Sunday – Year C.

 We are like children watching their father building a hut; we have the impression of a great disorder: mud, bundles of grass, poles lying around.
-Only when we see the hut finished do we realize how everything was part of a wise plan, and was not just the fruit of confusion.
+Only when we see the hut finished do we realize how everything was part of a wise plan, and was not just the result of confusion.

-Our God is not an abstract philosophical principle, nor a scientific remote control, but a ‘Family of Intimate Relationships’, creating, playing and drawing delight.
-The dynamics of happy family life reflect the inner life of God.
 The play of Wisdom is holy play, from which all good things come.
 We are invited to become the companions of Wisdom and make our lives like those of children: creative, playful, full of beauty.
 To have faith in God means to believe that He has done everything with wisdom and love.

 The Psalm inspired by the opening of Genesis, takes up the theme of creation.
 Awesome and inspiring as the created universe is, God in his goodness and mercy has allowed humanity to feel at home in it and take charge.